bgirlcoolcat/sql_game_of_thrones/README.md

 ### Templating

+We are going to build views to display our wiki data using EJS (Embedded JavaScript) There is more EJS reading and a great tutorial on [scotch.io](https://scotch.io/tutorials/use-ejs-to-template-your-node-application).

+EJS has been around for a long time.
+Its first commit on GitHub was over six years ago.
+It has almost 1.5 million downloads per month from npm and is widely used to create MVC (Model-View-Controller) application with JavaScript and express.

-Once you have made these routes available, you should work with EJS to provide attractive templates to display all of this information.
+You should work with EJS to provide attractive templates to display all of this information.
 Characters and houses should have their images displayed in a standard size.
 The list of all houses/people should display their images as thumbnails.